 Inspire, educate and enlighten audiences through historical integrity and quality of musical performance.
 A rediscovery of Classical and Romantic repertoire

-After the success of the inaugural Newcastle Music Festival in 2016, we are delighted to invite you to join us in August 2017 for another feast of great music, in which brilliant local musicians share
+After the success of the inaugural Newcastle Music Festival in 2016, followed by a highly successful 2017 Festival, Newcastle Music Festival is delighted to invite you to join them in August 2018 for

 Kate Worley is the recipient of the Nora Baird audition bursary at the Queensland Conservatorium.
 Entering her 2nd year of study under the tutelage of Michele Walsh.